 - Unclear what its CFM rating is.

-If durability is the number one thing you are looking for in a high-velocity fan, then this fan by Patton may be the right option for you.
+If durability is the number one thing you are looking for in a high-velocity fan, then this Patton PUF2010B-BM fan may be the right option for you.

 The main reason for this is the fan’s powder-coated front and rear grill.
 Due to this, this fan should be highly resistant to corrosion.
 In damp locations, the Patton fan would be able to do a tireless job.